 3) Pilum- One of the most effective Ancient Roman weapons

-The pilum was a type of javelin most commonly used by the Roman legions.
+The Roman legions commonly used a type of javelin known as pilum.
 It was essentially a throwing spear.
 It was designed in such a way that the tip was made of hard iron while the shank was made of soft iron.
-Hence it would break off when it was thrown at the enemies.
+Hence when thrown at the enemies it would break off easily.
 In this way, the enemy could not throw it back at the Roman Army.
 Additionally, the tip of the pilum was wider than the shank, hence it left a large hole when it pierced through the shield of the enemy.
 Essentially wounding the enemy soldier behind the shied.
 Thus making it one of the most effective Ancient Roman weapons.

 4) Plumbata- A tactical Ancient Roman weapon

-Plumbata were lead-weighted darts carried by the Roman army.
+The Roman army carried lead-weighted darts called plumbata.
 Soldiers carried about 5-6 of these and embedded them in the hollow of their shields.
 This Ancient Roman weapon was very effective on the battlefield.
 The soldiers used it to wound the enemies before they came in contact with the actual combat weapons.
 Another name for plumbata is martiobarbuli, which is basically little spikes of mars.

 5) Spatha- The superior replacement of gladius.

 The spatha was another type of long and straight sword.
-It was a sword used both in gladiator battles and war.
+The Romans used this sword in both gladiator battles and war.
 Spatha replaced the gladius towards the end of the 3rd century AD.
 The longer length of the spatha provided the infantry more reach when thrusting.
 It was introduced to the Roman soldiers by the Celtic troops who were in the Roman service.
-These long swords were later used by the Roman heavy infantry.
+The Roman heavy infantry later used these long swords.

 6) Parma shield- An Ancient Roman shield popular for its lightness and small size

-Parma shields were round shields used by the Roman soldiers.
+Roman soldiers used round shields known as Parma.
 The shield was made of wood and had iron embedded in its frame, thus making it an effective and strong weapon.
 Parma had handles inside and shield bosses.
-They were used by the lowest class in the infantry known as the Velites.
-They were especially popular for their lightness and small size.
-The parma shield was also used as a defensive weapon by the signiferi, who were the standard-bearers of the Roman legion.
-Additionally, the parma was the shield used by the Roman gladiators during their fights.
+The Velites, the lowest class in the Ancient Roman infantry used this weapon They were especially popular for their lightness and small size.
+The signiferi, the standard-bearers of the Roman legion also used the parma shield as a defensive weapon.
+Additionally, the Ancient Roman gladiators used the parma shield during their fights.

 7) Scutum- Gave the Roman army an edge over their enemies